The Fellows Program

 The review committees may also consider other criteria, such as, for example, creating an overall diverse pool of Fellows with respect to business industry, stage of growth, geography, etc.

-All decisions of Organizer and the review committees with respect to the Finalists, Fellows, and all other matters pertaining to the Program are final and binding and cannot be appealed or challenged.
-Finalists and Potential Fellows may be subject to a criminal background check to confirm eligibility and to help ensure that the awarding of a fellowship to such person will not bring Organizer into public disrepute, contempt, scandal, or ridicule or reflect unfavorably on the Program as determined by Organizer in its sole discretion.
+All decisions of Organizer and the review committees with respect to Fellows, and all other matters pertaining to the Program are final and binding and cannot be appealed or challenged.
+Fellows may be subject to a criminal background check to confirm eligibility and to help ensure that the awarding of a fellowship to such person will not bring Organizer into public disrepute, contempt, scandal, or ridicule or reflect unfavorably on the Program as determined by Organizer in its sole discretion.
 By entering the Program, applicants consent and agree to such background check and to sign a consent/release for same if requested to do so by Organizer.
 Potential Fellows will be required to sign an Affidavit of Eligibility/Release of Liability and a Fellowship and Grant Agreement and return same, properly executed, within five (5) days of receipt of same.
 If Organizer is unable to contact the potential Fellow within two (2) days from first notification attempt, if the potential Fellow fails to complete and return all requested forms by the specified date, or if the potential Fellow fails to comply with any of the requirements in these Terms and Conditions, the Fellowship (see below) will be forfeited and an alternate potential Fellow will be selected based on the criteria set forth above.

 Each Fellow will receive a fellowship with the Tory Burch Foundation (a “Fellowship”) consisting of the following:

-- A $10,000 education grant to be used to further the Fellow’s business education (the “Education Grant”).
+- Educational Grant: A $5,000 education grant to be used to further the Fellow’s business education (the “Education Grant”).
 By entering the Program, applicants agree that, if selected as a Fellow, they will use the Education Grant solely for the furtherance of business education, which shall include direct and indirect education educational expenses (e.g., school tuition, educational conference fees and expenses, text books, etc.) as determined and approved by Organizer in its sole discretion.
 Subject to the terms of a Fellowship and Grant Agreement, the Education Grant may be paid by Organizer in installments based on certain pre-defined milestones, and may expire after a pre-determined period of time in the event it is not used.

-For the 3-day Workshop, Organizer will determine airline, flight itinerary and hotel and accommodations in its sole discretion.
+For the five-day Workshop, Organizer will determine airline, flight itinerary and hotel and accommodations in its sole discretion.
 If in the judgment of Organizer air travel is not required due to Fellow’s proximity to destination, ground transportation will be substituted for round-trip air travel at Organizer’s sole and absolute discretion.
 The difference in value will not be awarded to the Fellow.
 No refund or compensation will be made in the event of the cancellation or delay of any flight.
 Travel and accommodations are subject to availability.
 Travel is subject to the terms and conditions set forth in this Program, and those set forth by the Organizer’s airline carrier of choice as detailed in the passenger ticket contract.
 All travel dates will be determined by the Organizer, and once made may not be altered except by Organizer.
 Some restrictions may apply.
 Meals not described above, incidentals, tips, telephone calls, or any other personal expenses incurred during the trip are the responsibility of the Fellow.
 All other expenses not specifically identified as included in the Fellowship are the sole responsibility of the Fellow.
 Fellow is responsible for obtaining travel insurance (and all other forms of insurance) at their option and hereby acknowledge that the Organizer has not and will not obtain or provide travel insurance or any other form of insurance.
 Fellow is solely responsible for obtaining any identification documents necessary for domestic travel.

 Any advice obtained in connection with the Programing, including during the Workshop or otherwise from Organizer or the Program Entities, is for informational purposes only and not for the purpose of providing business, accounting, or legal advice.
 Opinions expressed by mentors or other presenters are the opinions of the individuals and may not reflect the opinions of Organizer.